achrafbou1/ulb-technical-test/partie-1/README.md

 - **SQLAlchemy 2.0** as an ORM layer to interact with the database securely
 - **Pydantic** for input validation of requests and responses and environment settings
 - **Pytest** for unit and integration tests
-- **Ruff** for code quality, error detection and PEP8 standard adherence
+- **Ruff & Black** for code quality, error detection and PEP8 standard adherence
 - **Docker** for containerization
 - **Makefile** for automating common and useful commands
 - **DeepSeek AI** for documentation and best practices